ihumanable/patch/pages/guide-book/05-processes.md

 end
 ```

-Our `Target` module isn't very interested, it can do some `work/1` where the caller sends it a number and it multiplies it by the `multiplier` it was started with and returns it.
+Our `Target` module isn't very interesting, it can do some `work/1` where the caller sends it a number and it multiplies it by the `multiplier` it was started with and returns it.

 Next let's look at our `Caller`